About Robin Hood

 What’s not in doubt is his legendary status, and his ability to attract and inspire people to this day!

 We embrace the legend of Robin and bring him, his followers and his stories to life through a range of activities and events.
-You’ll find children’s guided walks led by costumed characters in our event section, and kids costumes and props in the shop so that your little adventurers can make the most of their visit.
-Then of course, there’s the annual Robin Hood Festival, a week-long celebration of the man, his legend and the medieval way of life.
-Visit the events page to find out more.
+You’ll find children’s activities in our event section, and kids costumes and props in the shop so that your little adventurers can make the most of their visit.
+Then of course, there’s the annual Robin Hood Festival, a week-long celebration of the man, and his medieval way of life.
+Visit the events page to find out more, and keep an eye out for more details about our plans to further develop how we celebrate this wonderful legend.

 Points of interest at Sherwood